You optimized a client’s website, but after two months of doing SEO, the site’s performance is nowhere near your target.

 Use this time when adding the following code to your Google Analytics Tracking code on each of your website’s pages:

 Note: Expect your bounce rate to change in a few days, and once it stabilizes, you can take that value as your true bounce rate.
 If your bounce rate remains high after the adjustment, you need to optimize.

-Reducing Your Bounce Rate
+5. Reducing Your Bounce Rate

-- a good, strong headline;
+- A good, strong headline

-- primary and site-wide calls to action;
+- Primary and site-wide calls to action

-- social media, newsletter and community boxes;
+- Social media, newsletter, and community boxes

-- a top blog posts section;
+- A top blog posts section

 Make sure to arrange everything in a way that follows your visitors’ natural way of thinking.
 Lead them from one element of your web page to another.
 Make calls to action stand out from the rest of the text, encouraging your visitors to click.

-Don’t be afraid to test your content strategies even after you find success – keep in mind that the Internet changes at a fast pace, and you need to stay ahead if you want to maintain high conversion rates.
-Make your message direct, honest and simple for readers to understand.
+Don’t be afraid to test your content strategies even after you find success – keep in mind that the digital landscape changes at a fast pace, and you need to stay ahead if you want to maintain high conversion rates.
+Make your message direct, honest, and simple for readers to understand.